ajjget/startup/README.md

 I wanted the website to be reminiscent of the inside of a mouth, as it is a game about brushing teeth.
 Though pink websites are generally horrible, the pink represents the gums in our mouths and is a fun color for a website aimed at children.
 Everything is center-aligned because it looks nice.

 ### Properly Styled CSS
-- Header, footer, and main content body were all styled to use themed text colors and fonts.
+- Header, footer, and main content body -- styled to use themed text colors and fonts.
-- Navigation elements are found at the top of the page in the header.
-They have been styled to mimic other popular webpages, by being centered and spaced apart evenly.
+- Navigation elements -- styled to mimic other popular webpages, by being centered, spaced apart evenly, and having no underlines.
-- The navigational elements in the header use flex boxes, so they can respond to window resizing.
+- Responsive to window resizing -- the navigational elements in the header use flex boxes, so they can respond to window resizing. website can be shifted larger and smaller while maintaining functionality.
-- Application elements, such as the input text boxes and game buttons, have been restyled to fit the theme of the game and be centered.
+- Application elements -- whitespace utilized to break up elements. all elements contrast against the background and are readable.
-- Application text content has been restyled and centered to fit the theme of the website.
+- Application text content -- consistent fonts.
-- Application images have been centered (and in some places given padding) to fit the theme of the site.
+- Application images -- centered.

 ### Application Images
 ![css1](https://github.com/ajjget/startup/assets/112976867/b8cb8b83-3cb0-4642-b603-fc43f1971b83)